richteambs/maint-window-action/README.md

 [This
 article](https://mbs.atlassian.net/wiki/spaces/DO/pages/2419523603/Creating+an+Azure+Function+App+Service+Connection/)
-documents how to find out the values to use for these parameters.
+(MBS Confluence) documents how to find out the values to use for these parameters.

 ### Credits